ArctosDB/documentation-wiki/_how_to/enter-specimens-in-the-field.markdown

 ---

 [Catalog Record/Data Entry Documentation](https://handbook.arctosdb.org/documentation/catalog.html)

-# How To Enter Catalog Record Data in the Field

 **This guide will walk you through the procedure of setting up a spreadsheet to enter specimens while in the field.**
 **Be sure you are familiar with Arctos and how to enter specimens BEFORE attempting to do this in the field.**